 Gypsy Fortune Teller,

-Woodcut printed in black ink on thin wove paper.
+Woodcut printed in brown ink on thin wove paper.

 Gift of George W. Davison (BA Wesleyan 1892), 1940.

-Your search criteria: Keyword is "B:BOFN:BOFO:BQMF" and [Objects]Century is "20th century".
+Your search criteria: Keyword is "B:BOFN:BOFO:BQMF" and [Objects]Work Type is "Print".